Phil Baroni: Bare Knuckle Fighting Championship

 Baroni was next expected to face fellow UFC veteran Thiago Alves at BKFC 13 on September 19, 2020.
 However, Baroni was removed from the card due to the organization not being able to reach him, and was replaced by Julian Lane.

 Film career

 Baroni appeared in several independent films, credited as "Man in Club" and "Weightlifter 2."
 He was credited in 2018 as มนุษย์ยิม in a Thai film.

 Murder arrest

 Baroni was arrested in Mexico for allegedly murdering his girlfriend in early January 2023.
 His girlfriend was pronounced dead after being found beaten, bruised, and bloody on a bed following an argument in which Baroni threw her inside a shower with force.

 Prior to the murder, Baroni was a close friend and training partner of War Machine, charged with a life sentence for multiple counts of rape, kidnapping, and domestic battery.
-Baroni defended War Machine during his trial in August 2014, trying to justify domestic violence.
+Baroni defended War Machine during his trial in August 2014.